RinatVeliakhmedov/spark_event_log_analyzer/README.md

 ### Supported checks

-Currently the following checks are supported:
+Currently, the following checks are supported:

 1. Multiple actions performed on a dataframe without caching.
 2. The same action performed on a dataframe without caching.
-3. Task durations within a single stage are to skewed.
+3. Task durations within a single stage are too skewed.
-4. Spills occured during stage execution.
+4. Spills occurred during stage execution.

 ### Limitations